U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Hub Attendance Guidelines and Registration

-Each hub may send up to 9 attendees, not including poster presenters, TIN, Steering Committee, or Fall Planning Committee members.
+Each hub may send up to 9 attendees, not including not including TIN Meeting Participants, General Session Speakers, Poster Presenters, Steering Committee, or Fall Planning Committee members.
 This includes:

 • Up to 5 representatives of hub leadership (per the NOFO)